confluentinc/ksql/design-proposals/klip-4-custom-types.md

 ## Rejected Alternatives

+### Syntax

+Instead of the original `REGISTER TYPE` syntax, the suggestion is to follow what Postgres-SQL does and introduce `CREATE TYPE`/`DROP TYPE` (https://www.postgresql.org/docs/9.5/sql-createtype.html)

 ### Annotations

-We could implement the types as annotations instead of allowing users to submit a `.sql` file that contains the `REGISTER TYPE` statements.
+We could implement the types as annotations instead of allowing users to submit a `.sql` file that contains the `CREATE TYPE` statements.
 For example:
 ```java
 @TypeRegistry
 public class MyTypes {